bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 NVK: 01:50:41

 You know, one of the reasons why I bring this up is not because it's just the next new shiny thing.
-It's, It's because like, at least to me, like, I really believe that between Nostra and eCash is like where most of the lightning demand is going to come in the next couple of years.
+It's, It's because like, at least to me, like, I really believe that between Nostr and eCash is like where most of the lightning demand is going to come in the next couple of years.
 I don't think it's going to be from people, normies trying to buy coffee.
 I think it's going to be from this sort of like side technologists trying to address some problems with like very specific solutions.
 So like, it's going to be like, you know, people trying to do mining Fetty pools, right?